Sanaa manuscript: Restoration project

 Restoration of the fragments began in 1980 under the supervision of the Yemeni Department for Antiquities.
 It was funded by the Cultural Section of the German Foreign Ministry.
 The find includes 12,000 Quranic parchment fragments.
 All of them, except 1500–2000 fragments, were assigned to 926 distinct Quranic manuscripts as of 1997.
 None is complete and many contain only a few folios apiece.
 Albrecht Noth (University of Hamburg) was the director of the project.
-Work on the ground began in 1981 and continued through the end of 1989, when the project terminated with the end of funding.
+Work began in 1981 and continued through the end of 1989, when the project terminated with the end of funding.
 Gerd R. Puin (University of Saarland) was the director beginning with 1981.
 His involvement came to an end in 1985, when Hans-Caspar Graf von Bothmer (University of Saarland) took over as the local director.
 Bothmer left Ṣan'ā' in the following year, but continued to run the project from Germany, traveling to the site almost every year.

 Beginning in 1982, Ursula Dreibholz served as the conservator for this project, and worked full-time in Ṣan'ā' until the end of 1989.
 She completed the restoration of the manuscripts.
 She also designed the permanent storage, collated many parchment fragments to identify distinct Quranic manuscripts, and directed the Yemeni staff in the same task.
 The manuscripts are located in the House of Manuscripts, the Dār al-Makhṭūṭāt (DAM), in Ṣan'ā', Yemen.
 After 1989, Bothmer would visit the collection periodically.
 In the winter of 1996–97, he microfilmed all of the parchment fragments that have been assigned to distinct Quranic manuscripts.
 Of the remaining 1500–2000 fragments, he microfilmed a group of 280.
 The microfilms are available in Ṣan'ā' in the House of Manuscripts.
-A selection of 651 images of fragments from the Sana'a cache - including several from DAM 01-27.1, has been issued on a CD-ROM through the UNESCO 'Memory of the World' programme.
+A selection of 651 images of fragments from the Sana'a cache - including several from DAM 01-27.1, has been issued on a CD-ROM through the UNESCO Memory of the World programme.

 The Sana'a Palimpsest was given the catalog number DAM 01-27.1, indicating a manuscript with variable lines to the page (hence '01'), written line length of approx. 27 cm (11"), and with a sequence indicator of '1'.
 By 2015 some 38 folio fragments had been identified as likely to belong to this particular manuscript.
 From 2007, a joint Italian-French team under Sergio Noja Noseda and Christian Robin undertook to produce new high-resolution digital images of DAM 01-27.1 (and other selected manuscripts in the cache), under both natural and ultra-violet light, which have since been subject to extensive computerised post-processing by Alba Fedeli to separate upper from lower texts.
 The high resolution images form the basis for the editions of both Sadeghi and Goudarzi, and of Asma Hilali.